 This type of traumatic injury occurs when an object penetrates the skull and damages the brain.
 One part of the brain may be damaged.
 Damage can also occur to a larger area of the brain.

-When a penetrating brain injury occurs, one area of the brain may be damaged or a larger region.
+When a penetrating brain injury occurs, damage to the brain may occur in one area or a larger region.

 Copyright © Nucleus Medical Media, Inc.

 Penetrating brain injuries may be caused by any object or external force, such as: Fall, which could cause a piece of the skull to break off and penetrate the brainMotor vehicle accidentGunshot wound to the headStab wound to the headSports-related injuryAbuse (being struck on the head with an object)

 Factors that increase your chance of a penetrating brain injury include: Being elderly (higher risk of falls) or younger (higher risk of motor vehicle accidents)Abusing alcohol

 drug abuseBeing in a violent environmentPlaying high-impact sports

 A penetrating brain injury is very serious and can lead to death.
 Gunshot wounds to the head are often fatal.
 The symptoms, though, vary depending on what caused the injury and how severe it is.
 Symptoms may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function

 Loss of movement or sensation in the limbs—